Remains of Residential School Children Found

 Normalizing the Word Colonizer

-The term “Indian” is the legal identity of an Indigenous person who is registered under the Indian Act.
-Don’t use it otherwise.
+- Indian – The term “Indian” is the legal identity of an Indigenous person who is registered under the Indian Act.
+Do NOT use it otherwise!

-Bryson has generously posted a helpful list for those who want to make a difference moving forward.
+Bryson Syliboy has a list on Twitter for allies.
+He has generously posted this list for those who want to make a difference moving forward.
 Here is a link to what Bryson posted in his thread.
 Follow on Bryson on Twitter @ArnallLabrador.

 I will include links to projects you can follow, share and donate to here.